tyxing007/emmet-sales/README.md

 }
 ' http://api.mycompany.com/sales/proformaInvoice/proformaInvoices
 ```
-It can also put the JSON that has escaped the quotes to the notes fields.
+If you'd like to put the JSON to the notes fields, escape the quotes, make it like common string.